The 31 Most Essential San Francisco Food Experiences

 Go on a taco crawl in the Mission

 San Francisco may be famous (or infamous) for our giant burritos, but the taco situation is not one to be overlooked.
 And there’s no better way to explore the buzzing, colorful Mission neighborhood, which, despite rapid gentrification and changing demographics, still maintains its soul.
-Some favorites include the perfect, flavorful pollo asado at the El Gallo Giro taco truck, the lengua at La Oaxaquena, fish tacos at Lolo, carnitas at Nopalito’s new Dolores Park-adjacent window, and dripping birria tacos from Tacos El Patron.
+Some favorites include the perfect, flavorful pollo asado at the El Gallo Giro taco truck, the lengua at La Oaxaquena, the shrimp-filled Tacos Tropicale at Lolo, carnitas at Nopalito’s new Dolores Park-adjacent window, and dripping birria tacos from Tacos El Patron.
 Oh, and anything on a fresh, handmade tortilla from La Palma Mexicatessen.

 Take a dumpling tour of the city